The Gentiles

-The Gentiles (Las gentiles) is a 2021 Spanish drama film directed by Santi Amodeo which stars África de la Cruz and Paula Díaz alongside Olga Navalón, Lola Buero and Alva Inger.
+The Gentiles (Las gentiles) is a 2021 Spanish drama film, directed, written, produced, and scored by Santi Amodeo.
+It stars África de la Cruz and Paula Díaz alongside Olga Navalón, Lola Buero and Alva Inger.

 Plot

 Set in Seville, the plot tracks Ana, a teenager and social media enthusiast who feels attracted to Corrales, and which otherwise becomes acquainted with a suicide-related game.

 Cast

 Production

-The film was produced by Grupo Tranquilo PC, Sacromonte Films and Las Gentiles AIE, with the participation of Canal Sur and funding from Junta de Andalucía.
+The film was produced by Grupo Tranquilo PC, Sacromonte Films and Las Gentiles AIE, with the participation of Canal Sur and funding from the Regional Government of Andalusia.
 Shooting began in February 2021 in Seville.
 Alex Catalán was responsible for the cinematography.
 The music was composed by Bronquio and Amodeo himself.

 Release

 The film was presented at the 18th Seville European Film Festival in November 2021.
 It also screened at the Tallinn Festival.
-Distributed by Alfa Pictures, it was theatricallly released in Spain on 3 June 2022.
+Distributed by Alfa Pictures, it was theatrically released in Spain on 3 June 2022.